Tharoxes/Ant_Colony_Steiner_Tree/Idea.md

   * Can some nodes be more desirable
   * How are nodes generated?

-* Paper
+## Paper

 * Ants
-    * the distances an location of the towns is known to them
+  * the distances between, and location of the nodes is known to them
   * The amount of pheromons leading to each node is known.
   * Ants are only allowed to go to unvisited nodes
   * lays pheromones after compleded tour
 * Pheromenes
   * layd by ants after completed tour, on each treveled edge
   * amount layed on each each edge dependend on length of tour and a constant
   * pheromones evaporate with a factor rho
 * Short algo summary
   * all ants start in a node -> choose next node depending on closeness and phereomones on edges -> pheromones on edges are updated. repeats until all ants travel the same path or a maximum of iterations has occured.

+## bemerkige

+* wemmer disign idee vom Paper übernimmt binimer zimmli sicher dases kein Steiner tree geh wird, dah d Ameise sich nur uf gradlinige edges zwüsched de Nodes bewege derfed.